ebzzry/ebzzry.github.io/en/fkd/emacs-tips-2.md

   (format-date "%Y-%m-%d %H:%M:%S"))
 ```

-The code above sets the correct value for `system-time-locale`, and binds keys for
-`insert-date/long` and `insert-date/short`.
+Change the value of `system-time-locale` as appropriate.

 <a name="keys"></a> Keys